 Ashok has a communications and media background.
-He is the co-owner of a bilingual communications agency working across the private, public and third sector.
+He is the Director of Communications for the UK Government in Wales.
+He is also the Chair of the National Eisteddfod and provides leadership of their management board.
+Previously he was Executive Editor, Politics at BBC Cymru Wales, before becoming co-owner of a bilingual communications agency working across the private, public and third sector.

 Ian was the Chief Officer for Organisational Change at Flintshire County Council but was appointed Cheif Executive of Wrexham Council in the summer of 2018.
 Prior to this he was Area Relationship Director at Knowsley MBC, Executive Director at Wigan Leisure and Culture Trust, Principal Policy Officer at Wrexham County Borough Council and Business and Strategy Manager for Nottingham City Council's Leisure Services Department.